When Issues with Cannabis Use Become Abuse and Dependence

 Cannabinoid Hyperemesis Syndrome

 Cannabinoid Hyperemesis Syndrome (CHS) brings severe cycles of vomiting and abdominal pain.
 Some who develop this condition sometimes stop vomiting only when they stop smoking marijuana. completely.
-Not only is the vomiting unpleasant, it can lead to dehydration.
+Not only is the vomiting unpleasant, but it can also lead to dehydration.

 Whitney Had Mental Health Concerns, and Marijuana Use Made Things Worse

-‘Whitney’ was a young professional at the top of her commercial real estate career and a top performer in her agency.
+โWhitneyโ was a young professional at the top of her commercial real estate career and a top performer in her agency.
 Her colleagues constantly praised her work, proud of her wisdom and ability to make informed decisions at such a young age.

 That recognition changed over the course of the next year.
 Arizona legalized marijuana, and Whitney and some friends started smoking week on weekends.
-It was relaxing – they often paired it with their favorite white wine.
+It was relaxing โ they often paired it with their favorite white wine.
 After several months of casual drinking and smoking, Whitney started to use it secretly during the middle of the week.

 What could be wrong with a smoke and glass or chardonnay after a long, hard day of landing huge real estate deals?